miket7f/miket7f.github.io/pages/E Outputs.md

 In a pyro channel, we can use fuses to protect our circuit from overcurrent situations.
 For instance, if a component like the MOSFET or wiring is subjected to a higher current than it can handle, the fuse will blow, disconnecting the circuit and preventing damage.
 Choosing a fuse with a rating slightly above the operating current but below the maximum tolerance of components ensures protection while allowing normal operation.

 For instance, if the heating wire is too short, leading to an excessive current that could exceed the MOSFET's maximum rating, the fuse will blow and disconnect the circuit, thereby protecting the MOSFET from damage.
 After such an event, we would have to replace the fuse to restore the circuit to operational status.
-#### Low Side Drivers
+#### High Side Drivers
-For additional protection of the microcontroller, low-side drivers can be used and interposed between the microcontroller and the MOSFETs.
+For additional protection of the microcontroller, an driver IC can be used and interposed between the microcontroller and the MOSFETs.
+To control N-channel MOSFETS we have to use a high side driver, as low-side drivers would have to be added between the MOSFET's source and GND.
+Consequently, a low side driver would have to bear the entire current load.
+Now back to the high side driver design.
 Switching the MOSFET on requires charging the MOSFET's internal capacitance, and if the current spike is too high, it could potentially damage the microcontroller.
-Thus, the higher switching capabilities of a low-side driver, such as the ULN2003A, could provide further protection for the microcontroller.
+Thus, the higher switching capabilities of a driver could provide further protection for the microcontroller.
 However, keep in mind that this is not required if you are using an optocoupler, as it offers a different method for achieving protection and isolation.

 To further improve the practicality of the pyro channel, we can incorporate additional features such as indicator LEDs and continuity detection.
 #### Indicator
 For the user to be aware of pyro channel activation, we can add an LED in parallel to the MOSFET.
 We could connect an LED in parallel to the MOSFET and the MOSFET's current limiting resistor.
 Additionally, we have to add a current limiting resistor for the LED.
 When the channel is activated, the LED lights up, signaling that the current is flowing and the channel is engaged.
 This feature helps to quickly verify whether the pyro channel is functioning correctly without needing to test the output directly.

+However, an lighting LED doesn't imply that current is flowing through the MOSFET.
+It simply means that the microcontroller's output is on.
 #### Continuity Detection
-Another beneficial feature is continuity detection.
+This leads us to our next circuit: continuity detection.
 It ensures that our heating wires and electric ignitors are connected and in good condition.
 We can implement a simple LED-based method to achieve this.

 First, we add an LED to the second terminal block connected to the MOSFET.
 We then connect the LED to a current-limiting resistor and ground (GND) through a button.
 When we press the button, the LED lights up to indicate that the circuit is complete and that the pyrotechnic device is securely connected.
 If the LED does not light up, it suggests a problem with the connection or the device itself.
 We need to choose the current-limiting resistor carefully to prevent accidental ignition of the pyrotechnic device.

+If the resistor is too small, the current that flows through the pyrotechnic device and the LED might be too high, causing the pyrotechnic device to be triggered.
 #### Connectors
 Finally, let's talk about how we can connect our pyrotechnic devices to our PCB.
 The heating wires and electric igniters are connected to the flight computer using terminal blocks, which provide a secure and reliable interface for electrical connections.
 The two most common ones we used are the screw terminal block and the pluggable systems terminal block.